oidc-sweden/specifications/swedish-oidc-fed-profile.md

 **IMPORTANT NOTE: This section is based on the assumption that the current policy merge logic of the base OpenID federation standard remains as currently specified.
-It is unfortunate if it turns out to be necessary to define the no merge policy operators in this section.
+It is unfortunate if it turns out to be necessary to define the alternative prioritized policy operators in this section.
 It would be much preferable if the standard would allow TA control over the metadata policy in effect.**

+<a name="prioritized-merge-logic"></a>
+### 4.1.
+Prioritized Merge Logic

+This profile defines the prioritized merge logic tha can be used as the defined merge logic when merging policy operators.
+This merge logic proritize the most superior policy operator in a validated chain.

+This merge logic is defined as:

+> The merged policy operator takes the value of the most superior entity policy operator

+Example: When a superior Entity Statement declares the policy operator `"policy_operator" : ["foo","bar"]`, but any subordinate Entity Statements declare a different policy operator value, the merged policy operator is `"policy_operator" : ["foo","bar"]` as declared by the most superior Entity Statement.

 <a name="custom-policy-operators"></a>
-### 4.1.
+### 4.2.
 Custom Policy Operators

 This section defines new policy operators, providing additional logic not defined in the base standard.

 <a name="intersects-value-check"></a>
-#### 4.1.1.
+#### 4.2.1.
 Intersects Value Check

 **Identifier**